sombery/sombery/README.md

 - 👋 Hi, I’m @sombery
 - 👀 I’m interested in game programing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on vidéo game programing
 - 📫 How to reach me ...

 <!---